RiverHawks Scholar Program

 Students will live in on-campus housing integrated with other students.

-A trained Resident Assistant for students in the RiverHawks Scholar Program will be in close proximity.
+A trained Resident Assistant for students in the RiverHawks Scholar Program will work with students on their independent living skills.

 Students will receive direct instruction as needed, to learn the things that most students learn on their own to help them with independent living skills.

-Students will be housed in Cobb Hall.
-Learn more about Cobb Hall.
+Students will be housed in campus housing.
+Learn more about campus housing.